gracesilge/gracesilge/README.md

 * Assembled and delivered 2-20 e-commerce orders a week, increasing company connections with the consumer base.
 * Maintained inventory to ensure efficient and accurate delivery of products.

-## Volunteer Experience
-Salt Lake City Public Library - Salt Lake City, UT | Teen Volunteer| June 2018 - May 2024
-* Marketed reading challenges to customers of various ages and backgrounds.
-Was a top performer in outreach, and enrolled dozens of patrons in reading programs.
-* Contributed feedback about teen library activities, supporting the creation of a Teen Book club and assisting in the planning and execution of 1-2 unique themed events annually.

-Best Friends Animal Society - Salt Lake City, UT | Greeter and Cat Care Volunteer| September  2022 - May 2023

-* Introduced visitors to the shelter, creating a welcoming environment to all patrons.
-Clearly communicated the layout and facilities of the shelter and directed visitors to appropriate staff members when needed for administrative tasks.
-* Maintained the cleanliness of cat and shelter areas, safeguarding health and safety of animals, visitors, and staff by studying and implementing contagion control best practices.